.NET Framework: History

 In November 2014, Microsoft also produced an update to its patent grants, which further extends the scope beyond its prior pledges.
-Prior projects like Mono existed in a legal grey area because Microsoft's earlier grants applied only to the technology in "covered specifications", including strictly the 4th editions each of ECMA-334 and ECMA-335.
+Prior projects like Mono existed in a legal gray area because Microsoft's earlier grants applied only to the technology in "covered specifications", including strictly the 4th editions each of ECMA-334 and ECMA-335.
 The new patent promise, however, places no ceiling on the specification version, and even extends to any .NET runtime technologies documented on MSDN that have not been formally specified by the ECMA group, if a project chooses to implement them.
-This allows Mono and other projects to maintain feature parity with modern .NET features that have been introduced since the 4th edition was published without being at risk of patent litigation over the implementation of those features.
+This allows Mono and other projects to maintain feature parity with modern .NET features that have been introduced since the 4th edition was published all without being at risk of patent litigation over the implementation of those features.
 The new grant does maintain the restriction that any implementation must maintain minimum compliance with the mandatory parts of the CLI specification.

 On March 31, 2016, Microsoft announced at Microsoft Build that they will completely relicense Mono under an MIT License even in scenarios where formerly a commercial license was needed.
 Microsoft also supplemented its prior patent promise for Mono, stating that they will not assert any "applicable patents" against parties that are "using, selling, offering for sale, importing, or distributing Mono."
 It was announced that the Mono Project was contributed to the .NET Foundation.
 These developments followed the acquisition of Xamarin, which began in February 2016 and was finished on March 18, 2016.

 Microsoft's press release highlights that the cross-platform commitment now allows for a fully open-source, modern server-side .NET stack.
 Microsoft released the source code for WPF, Windows Forms and WinUI on December 4, 2018.